Wavelet penalized likelihood estimation in generalized functional models: Assumptions and estimation scheme

 \begin{proof} \cite{BirgeMassart} establish the entropy of Besov balls $\mathcal B^s_{\pi,\infty}(1)$, with $2/(1+2s)<\pi$, is $\nu=1/s$.
 One can see that $\frac{\lambda v_n^2}{n}Pen(f)\sim\|f\|_{s,2,\infty}^2=J(f)$.
 Consequently the $\delta$-entropy of the functional set $\{f,J(f)\leq c\}$ can be bounded up to a constant by $\delta^{-1/s}$.
 We thus can apply Theorem~\ref{th1}. \end{proof}

 One drawback of this estimation procedure is its non adaptivity: the optimal value of the smoothing parameter $\lambda$ depends on the regularity $s$ of the function, which is unknown.
-Actually the way the penalty term is used cannot lead to adaptivity since it is closely linked to the norm of the functional space where the function $f$ lies.
+Actually the way the penalty term is defined by (A5) cannot lead to adaptivity since it is closely linked to the norm of the functional space where the function $f$ lies.
 Another penalty type may be introduced.